rcamwm/SIMPI/README.md

 The Matrix.cpp file houses all of the mathematical functions.
 No interaction with this file is necessary from a user.

-## The Tests File
+## The Test Cases and Test Times Files
-The tests.cpp file can optionally be run through MPI, exactly how the user.cpp file would be.
-It runs through every major Matrix mathematical function and confirms it's working correctly.
+The test_cases.cpp and test_times.cpp files can optionally be run through MPI, exactly how the user.cpp file would be. test_cases.cpp runs through every major Matrix mathematical function and confirms it's working correctly. test_times.cpp measures how long it takes to perform Matrix operations with larger matrices.

 ## Usage
 To run this program first clone this repository to a local linux machine and edit the user.cpp file, then: